developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<DeleteCacheOnExit value="0"/>

 ### DiskCache
-**Applies to Windows Mobile/CE with Webkit engine only**.
+**Applies only to Windows Mobile/CE with Webkit engine**.
 Specifies the maximum amount of device storage (in MB) to be used for the web-page cache, which can improve page-access times on subsequent visits to a site.
 The disk cache persists after EB quits. **Enabled by default in Enterprise Browser 1.5 and higher.
 To disable, remove or comment this tag**.

 **Note**: Cached pages expire.
 See the DiskCacheExpTimeFactor parameter for more information.